 I love a brand collaboration.
 A habit I picked up in Tokyo where it’s a well established phenomenon, I especially love a high street and designer hook-up.
 Puma, Uniqlo, Nike and Adidas have all been at it over the years but no-one does it quite like H&M. And I, my friends, am an H&M designer collaboration junkie.
 The rumours and anticipation leading up to launch, plus the manageable price points and one-off factor of the actual sale, have had me hooked since the first one with Karl Lagerfeld back in 2004.
 Admittedly, not all of the collaborations are born equal and my lust levels vary accordingly (last year’s Balmain collection just wasn’t for me despite all the hype.
 I’m not a fan of the “celebrity” collections either).

 This post started out as a review of the latest collaboration with Kenzo.
-However, for “services to Addie’s wardrobe and to fashion in general“, I’ve decided to dedicate it to my top H&M designer collaborations so far*. (*If unconfirmed rumours are to be believed Givenchy could be the next one.
-Happy days.)
+However, for “services to Addie’s wardrobe and to fashion in general“, I’ve decided to dedicate it to my top H&M designer collaborations so far*. (*Next one is with Erdem and from the lookbook it looks set to be one of my favourites yet.)

 My tips for shopping an H&M designer collaboration are at the end of this post if you would like to join the fray when the next one comes around.
 In the meantime, well done H&M for spreading the (high-end) love!